vasigavr1/vasigavr1.github.io/_pages/about.md

   - /about.html
 ---

-This is Vasilis Gavrielatos homepage forked from [academicpages template](https://github.com/academicpages/academicpages.github.io).
+This homepage is forked from [academicpages template](https://github.com/academicpages/academicpages.github.io).

 News